Victoria Bridge, Brisbane: Current bridge

 Planning commenced on a new bridge in 1953, however in 1957 an inspection revealed that there had been no deterioration since 1949, and with careful maintenance, its life would be indefinite.
 A new bridge, which was opened on 14 April 1969, was needed to meet growing traffic demands.
 It cost A$3.2 million and featured a modern design which has been described as sleek and elegant.
 For a short period both bridges were open, each operating in one direction only.

-Closed to general traffic
+Closure for general traffic

-In order to deliver Brisbane Metro, the council decided to close the Victoria Bridge to general traffic in 2021, and reconfigure construction is done during 2022 to 2025.
-The bridge now provide 3 lanes for buses and metro vehicles, two footways for pedestrians and one two-way bikeway for cyclists (branded as CityLink).
+As part of the Brisbane Metro project, the bridge was closed to general traffic in 2021.
+Construction to reconfigure the bridge was done during 2022 to 2025.
+The bridge now provide 3 lanes for buses, two footpaths for pedestrians and one two-way bikeway for cyclists (branded as CityLink).